gristlabs/grist-help/help/index.md

 records).
 Of course, real-world problems go beyond simple grids and lists, and Grist is at its best when data gets more complex.

-To learn Grist, we recommend starting with our "How-To" tutorials, or our "Getting Started" videos.
+To learn Grist, we recommend starting with our How-To tutorials, or our Intro videos.

 <div class="row" markdown="1">

 <div class="col-md-6" markdown="1">

-### Tutorials
+### How-To Tutorials

 [Create a custom CRM](lightweight-crm.md).
 Using the "Lightweight CRM" example, learn to link data, and create high-productivity layouts.